buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Test what’s important first

+1. Happy paths
+   It's a good idea to start with something simple, something satisfying.

-1. Code that you fear, happy paths
+2. Code that you fear
-   This should be your primary objectives.
+   This should be your primary objective.
    The first test is the hardest to write, and as soon as you crack it - everything else will fall apart with ease.

-2. Deeply encapsulated logic that is hard to reach via the interface (API)
+3. Deeply encapsulated logic that is hard to reach via API
    The logic that requires a lot of state management.
-   Sometimes it's not possible to test the whole feature in isolation.
+   Sometimes it's not possible to test the whole change in isolation, and this is where "method by method" tests are becoming useful.
-   Test it method by method.
-   Fine.
+   Don't overdo it.

-3. A bug.
+4. A bug
    Every time you write a failing test that proves the bug before fixing that bug - you deserve a small salary raise.
    This is what truly differentiates the best from the rest.
    Personally, I found this extremely satisfying to see my failed test prove a bug, just then to be fixed.
    Or even better, a test that should fail — passes, because the initial "bug" assumption was wrong.

-4. Validation.
+   I can't stress enough how powerful this technic is.

+5. Validation
    Places with high cyclomatic complexity.
    `if`, `for`, `while`, etc.

-5. Exceptional cases
+6. Exceptional cases
    All your `throws` and `try catch`.
    Test it, but maybe a bit later.

-6. Facade methods.
+7. Facade methods
    Methods that just call another method or two.
    If you have time - do it.
    What are the chances that someone will accidentally delete one of those calls?
    These methods usually could be tested in a bundle with some other logical parts.

-7. Trivial code.
+8. Trivial code
    Getters/Setters.
    Not the best way to increase code coverage.
    Same as for the facade methods — your getters/setters/mappers should be tested as part of something more meaningful.

-8. Legacy code that never changes with no bugs.
+9. Legacy code that never changes with no bugs
-   If it works, don’t touch it.
+   If it works — don’t touch it.
    Leave it be.
    Find something better to do.